olulesi/sei-project-1/README.md

 To start off I set a time interval method which makes the current shape move consistently down one row.

-However in order for the automatic movement to be following the rules which is (once it reaches the bottom of the grid or the lowest possible position it stores and stops moving) it needs to be moving checking if it can   move to the next position with every key press and interval.
+However in order for the automatic movement not to break the game it needs to be moving checking if it can move to the next position with every key press and interval.

 Therefore I created a try move function where it

 * Has an argument of change to indicate if the currPosition has changed due to key press left or right or rotation change.
-* updates the position of the new to new position which is where it wants to move  to
+* updates the current position to the new position which is where it wants to move to
-* removes the shape of its former position in order to prevent the shape increasing in size
+* removes the shape of its former current position in order to prevent the shape increasing in size
 * then runs a number of if statements to handle the different possible outcomes of the position it is trying to move to.
 	* Such as:
 	* if valid - add shape and keep playing
-	* if no space available - Store the shape and add a new shape from the top
+	* if no space available - Store the shape and add a new shape from the top of the grid
 	* if no possible moves can be made  - disable movement and game will end.

 ```